 - 25. Cover the couches and chairs your pet likes to snooze on with a throw or removable slipcover you can put in the wash.

-Also, don’t forget to download our free pet-proofing guide.
+Also, don’t forget to check out our complete pet-proofing guide.
 Some of the biggest dangers to your pet are common, everyday things.